 Excluding the decrease in income from operations resulting from the temporary idling of the West Elk mine from the prior year, the partial insurance payment, the reclamation liability adjustment at Arch of Illinois and the excise tax recoveries (all described above), income from operations decreased \$3.9 million for the six months ended June 30, 2000 when compared to the same period in the prior year.
 The decrease is attributable to the continuing difficult market conditions that prevailed in U.S. coal markets during the period along with increased fuel costs that were up over \$1.0 million per month compared to the same period last year resulting from higher diesel fuel and oil prices.
 In addition, income from operations also declined at the Company's Mingo Logan longwall operation (Mountaineer Mine) where, despite another strong six months and the contribution of \$22.1 million of income from operations, results were below the \$28.0 million of income from operations from the six months ended June 30, 1999.
 The decrease was primarily caused by continuing depressed coal prices, generally less favorable mining conditions and increased mine development expenses associated with the start-up of the Alma seam operation.
-The Mountaineer Mine contributed 13% and 12% of the Company's coal sales revenue in the six months ended June 30, 2000 and 1999, respectively.
 Partially offsetting the decrease in income from operations was ongoing improved performance at several other of the Company's mines caused in part by the continued Company focus on reducing costs and improving productivity and reduced costs in the current period resulting from the closure of the Dal-Tex operation in July 1999.
 The Dal-Tex complex incurred production shortfalls, deterioration of mining conditions and resulting lower income contributions prior to its closing on July 23, 1999.
 As a result of the closing, the Company recorded a charge of \$6.5 million during the first quarter of 1999, comprised principally of severance costs, obligations for non-cancelable lease payments and a change in the reclamation liability due to the closure.
-Other factors that affected period to period comparisons were several sales of surplus land which resulted in a gain of \$4.1 million during the current period.
+Other factors that affected period to period comparisons were several sales of surplus land which resulted in a gain \$4.1 million during the current period.
 During the six months ended June 30, 1999 the Company sold a dragline at the Arch of Illinois operation resulting in a gain of \$2.5 million and also had settlements with two suppliers that added \$4.0 million to the prior period's results.